Canon 1Ds Mark III vs Olympus E-M1

 Feature comparison: Canon 1Ds Mark III vs Olympus E-M1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the E-M1 has an electronic viewfinder (2360k dots), while the 1Ds Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1Ds Mark III has a higher magnification than the one of the E-M1 (0.76x vs 0.74x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark III and Olympus E-M1 along with similar information for a selection of comparators.

 One feature that is present on the 1Ds Mark III, but is missing on the E-M1 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.